 Lancaster University cannot accept responsibility for any financial aspects of the year or term abroad.

-This programme includes a fourth year of study which enables you to undertake an extended research project.
-You will also be given an opportunity to choose from a range of Masters level modules, such as Physical Volcanology and Environmental Aspects of Renewable Energy.
+This programme includes a fourth year of study which enables you to undertake an extended research project, and you will also be given an opportunity to choose from a range of Masters level modules.

 We offer support in a variety of ways to ensure that you achieve your full academic potential.
-You’ll be assigned a student mentor to help you settle in, and you can receive help with any aspect of your degree from your academic tutor, Director of Studies, teaching coordinators and student learning advisor.
+You’ll be assigned a student mentor to help you settle in and a specific member of staff who will act as you Academic Tutor throughout your degree by offering study support through regular one-to-one meetings.
+You can also receive help with any aspect of your degree from your Director of Studies, teaching coordinators and student learning advisor.
 We strive to inspire and encourage our future Earth and environmental scientists.